stmilne/icds_docs/docs/accounts/managing-compute.md

 ```

 ## Adding coordinators

-Account coordinators are users that have the ability to add and remove other users from
-a compute account.

 !!! warning "Account coordinators control ALL access to the account"
     Coordinators can add and remove other coordinators, including the account owner.